3,894 related texts · 15 related myths · Page 1 of 82

 Serah, daughter of Asher, one of Jacob's sons.
 We find her name nestled in the list of those who went down to Egypt with Jacob to escape the famine.
 You can find it in (Genesis 46:...

-Then imagine the reunion.
+The reunion.
 The overwhelming rush of emotion...
-That's the scene we're about to step into.
-We find Joseph, who after years of hardship, has risen to power in Egypt.
-A...
+That's the scene We find Joseph, who after years of hardship, has risen to power in Egypt.
+And his father, Jacob, old and weary, is...

-A small city, few people, a great king who comes and builds fortifications — (Ecclesiastes 9:14) describes something small being threatened by something enormous.
-The rabbis identi...
+A small city, few people, a great king who comes and builds fortifications, (Ecclesiastes 9:14) describes something small being threatened by something enormous.
+The rabbis identif...

 The brothers, finally reconciled with Joseph, are presented before the ruler of the land.
 They aren't just any group of travelers; they're described as being of "heroic stature and...